GeunhwaJeong/haneul-new/doc/src/learn/index.md

 programming language, you should familiarize yourself with it and use this content to apply the differences.
 For a summary of these differences, see
 [Haneul compared to other blockchains](../learn/haneul-move-diffs.md).

 For a deep dive into Haneul technology, see the [Haneul Smart Contracts Platform](../../../paper/haneul.pdf) white paper.
+Find answers to common questions about our [roadmap](https://github.com/GeunhwaJeong/haneul/blob/main/ROADMAP.md) and more in our [FAQ](../contribute/faq.md).

 ## Kickstart development